 Spelsbury War Memorial Hall, a registered charity (no 304370), was built in 1921 as a memorial to the people of the parish listed on the rolls-of-honour, who served in WW1 (until boundary changes in the mid-1980’s Spelsbury Parish also included the hamlet of Fulwell).

 The Hall is licensed to accommodate up to 125 people (100 seated); there are 99 chairs, 10 large rectangular tables and 10 small square tables.

-Regular activities in the hall include meetings of Spelsbury Women’s Institute and Spelsbury Parish Council, two art classes and a yoga class.
+Regular activities in the hall include meetings of Spelsbury Parish Council, art classes, dance classes with Chipping Norton School of Dance and yoga classes.

 The hall, and the adjacent water fountain, is cared for by a small voluntary team of Management Trustees; ownership of the buildings is vested with the Official Custodian for Charities.

-The charity holds an annual public meeting in October, at which Trustees are appointed for the coming year; the current Trustees are: Helen Datson, Maxine Hobill, Rick Leyland and Ann Timbs.
+The charity holds an annual public meeting in October, at which Trustees are appointed for the coming year; the current Trustees are: Helen Datson, Maxine Hobill, Rick Leyland and Hugo Pickering.

 See the Charity’s registration details on the Charity Commission website.